 Who CAN Enroll in the Ignition Interlock Program in South Carolina?

 If you’re vehicle is required to be immobilized (such as drivers convicted of two or more DUI’s or DUAC’s), you can prevent the immobilization if you enroll in the Ignition Interlock Device Program.
-Also, if your license is suspended under South Carolina’s Implied Consent Law, you can end the suspension by enrolling in the Program.
-For example, if the driver’s license is suspended because the driver either refused to blow into the breathalyzer or blew a 0.15% or greater, the driver can end the suspension by enrolling in the Program.
+Also, if your license is suspended under South Carolina’s Implied Consent Law [https://www.charlestonlaw.net/implied-consent/], you can end the suspension by enrolling in the Program.

-How Long Do I Have to Use the Ignition Interlock Device?
+How Long Do I Have to Use the Ignition Interlock Device in South Carolina?

 If you are a SC driver and you get a DUI in another state where that state requires an ignition interlock, South Carolina will require you to use the ignition interlock device for whichever period is longer between South Carolina and the other state.